The

 been more different from the views of the newcomers from

 the east.
-The Indians had no pratice of individual ownership
+The Native Americans had no pratice of individual ownership

 of land or resources.Technologically advanced whites